ioncreciun1/Android_App/README.md

 # Android_App

+Due to the fact that I daily encounter the problem of what should I prepare, I came with an idea where I can plan my meals one week ahead.

+REQUIREMENTS

 High Priority
 1.As a user I would like to add/modify/delete recipes 2.As a user I would like each recipe to have following parts:description,ingredients and preparation